Code Snippets - Sort array of objects by a property in JavaScript

 Today's code snippet is about how to sort and array of objects by a property in JavaScript.

-Arrays in JavaScript have a built-in method to sort items in ascending order.
+Arrays in JavaScript have a built-in sort method to sort items in ascending order.
 However, that quite doesn't work out of the box if we'd like to sort an array of integers or objects:

 const strArray = ['typescript', 'javascript', 'reactjs', 'nodejs']